Onduparaka FC: 2017–18 season

 At Nambole on 27 April, OFC beat the Law Keepers 5–0 with two goals from Viane in the first half (30', 40'), Moses Ndawula (62'), Hassan Muhammod - Mudu (64') and Ezra Bida (83').
-This was Ondu's Biggest Away Win in two years of the UPL.
 Ondu ended the day in 4th place (but having played one game more) with 41 points, 11 points behind the table leaders SC Villa, nine behind KCCA and seven from Vipers with four games left.
 Ondu faced URA FC on 2 May 2018 but drew 0–0.

 Two days later, a 94th-minute lone goal by Jamal Malish gifted the Caterpillars victory over hosts Soana.
-On 9 May, they visited Mbarara FC notorious for getting penalties.
-The game was lost predictably to a penalty for the hosts.
+On 9 May, they visited Mbarara FC.
+The game was lost to a penalty for the hosts.
 In the final game of the season on 25 May 2018, Ondu beat their visitors Bright Stars 2–0 with a first half goal from Caesar Okhuti and second half strike from Ezra Bilda.
-Okhuti was sent off in this game but OFC remained 4th, one place better than their first season in the top flight.
+OFC remained 4th, one place better than their first season in the top flight.

 2018–19 season

 To start the offseason, Onduparaka FC and KCCA FC played a two-legged friendly charity matchup to support palliative care in Arua, Onduparaka winning the first leg 3–1 in Lugogo on 30 June 2018.
 The Charity Walk to Greenlight for Hospice Arua was on 14 July 2018.
 That same month, KCCA's double-winning captain Denis Okot Oola joined Onduparaka on a two-year deal among half a dozen new players including Abel Eturude from SC Villa plus the pacy winger Nicholas Kagaba from URA FC.
 New Onduparaka coach Asaph Mwebaze led his side to the first FUFA Super 8 Final sponsored by Pilsner featuring the Top 8 Teams from the Uganda Premier League.
 Onduparaka drew 1–1 in the semifinals with SC Villa but knocked out the Jogoos 5–4 on penalties.

 Though they lost 2–0 to KCCA in the finals on 25 August 2018, Ondu walked away with a 5 Million UgX cash prize, half of what the winners got.
 Ondu lost 1–0 at Soana in a friendly on 5 September 2018.
 On 22 September 2018, Ondu hosted Wakiso Giants in a friendly six days before the UPL season started.
 A fundraising drive was started by fans to purchase a bus for the team.